scalameta/tutorial/docs-out/trees.md

 ## What is a syntax tree?

-Syntax trees are a representation of source code in text format that makes it easier to analyze the source code.
+Syntax trees are a representation of source code that makes it easier to programmatically analyze programs.
 Scalameta has syntax trees that represent Scala programs.

 ![](assets/img/tree.svg)

-Scalameta trees are **lossless**, meaning that they represent Scala programs in sufficient details to go from text to trees and from trees to the original text without significant loss of details.
-Lossless syntax trees are great for fine-grained analysis of source code.
+Scalameta trees are **lossless**, meaning that they represent Scala programs in sufficient details to go from text to trees and vice-versa without significant loss of details.
+Lossless syntax trees are great for fine-grained analysis of source code, which is useful for a range of applications including formatting, refactoring, linting and documentation tools

 ## Parse trees